alecjacobs5401/kubectl-podevents/README.md

 The idea for this plugins has been shamelessly stolen from [Melanie Cebula's QCOn London Talk](https://www.infoq.com/presentations/airbnb-kubernetes-services/) and enhanced to be _slightly_ less opinionated.

-The plugin plugin displays all pod events for pods in your currently configured namespace.
+This plugin displays all pod events for pods in your currently configured namespace.

-The plugin also supports standard Pod selection arguments as well as one (or multiple pod names) to explicitly grab events for.
+This plugin also supports standard Pod selection arguments as well as one (or multiple pod names) to explicitly grab events for.

 ## Installation

-Installation steps will install both `kubectl-podevents` and `kubectl-podevents`

 ### Using [krew](https://github.com/kubernetes-sigs/krew/)
 ```